 Project Report | November 18, 2016

-USAID’s Regional Economic Cooperation project researched and assembled solutions to cross-border trade in Central Asia, in addition to supporting the New Silk Road initiative.
-This was achieved by working through six mutually reinforcing project components, generating results that improved the environment for cross-border trade.
+This final report describes the achievements and lessons learned from USAID’s Regional Economic Cooperation project, which researched and assembled solutions to cross-border trade in Central Asia, in addition to supporting the New Silk Road initiative.